 At June 28, there are 5 units in inventory with a total cost of \$15 (\$1 + \$2 + \$3 + \$4 + \$5).
 Assume four units are sold June 30 for \$10 each on account.
-The cost of the four units sold could be determined based on identifying the cost associated with the specific units sold.
-For example, a car dealership tracks the cost of each vehicle purchased and sold.
-Alternatively, a business that sells perishable items would want the oldest units to move out of inventory first to minimize spoilage.
-Finally, if large quantities of low dollar value items are in inventory, such as pencils or hammers, an average cost might be used to calculate cost of goods sold.
-A business may choose one of three methods to calculate cost of goods and the resulting ending inventory based on an assumed flow.
-These methods are: specific identification, FIFO, and weighted average, and are discussed in the next sections.
+The cost of the four units sold could be determined based on identifying the cost associated with the specific units sold, the actual physical flow of goods.
+For example, a car dealership will need to track the cost of each vehicle purchased and sold.
+Alternatively, rather than identifying specific costs per unit a cost flow assumption can be used to determine costs.
+For example, if large quantities of low dollar value items are in inventory, such as pencils or hammers, an average cost might be used to calculate cost of goods sold.
+A business may choose one of four methods to calculate cost of goods and the resulting ending inventory value.
+These methods are: specific identification, FIFO, LIFO, and weighted average, and are discussed in the next sections.